 Competition can seem difficult.
-There’s an estimated 2.2 million Americans working in childcare, with some 75,000 providers in operation.
+There are an estimated 2.2 million Americans working in childcare, with some 75,000 providers in operation.
 And if licensing and safety inspections can seem like a challenge, increasing enrollment in daycare can seem next to impossible.
-It might not always going to seem easy, but attracting new parents is manageable.
+It might not always be going to seem easy, but attracting new parents is manageable.
 You simply have to know how to do so effectively.

 Daycare marketing isn’t rocket science.
 And it’s not always about luck.
 But it is an art form.
-And without it, growing your enrollments is simply second guessing.
-Here’s 7 effective ways to grow your daycare enrollment.
+And without it, growing your enrollments is simply second-guessing.
+Here are 7 effective ways to increase daycare enrollment.

 Register With Child Care Resource & Referral Agencies